Arrow Update Synthesis: Arrow update synthesis

 \subsection{Reduction}

-Using the fact that $[U,o]$ commutes with $\neg$, distributes over $\wedge$ and, in a convoluted way, commutes with $\square_a$, Corollary~\ref{cor:auml_reduction} showed that every $\langauml$ formula is equivalent to a $\langml$ formula.
+Using the fact that $[U,o]$ commutes with $\neg$, distributes over $\wedge$ and, in a convoluted but not very complicated way, commutes with $\square_a$, Corollary~\ref{cor:auml_reduction} showed that every $\langauml$ formula is equivalent to a $\langml$ formula.
+In order to be able to finally perform synthesis, it remains to show that every $\lang$ formula is also equivalent to a $\langml$ formula.
+This is what we will show in this section.

-In Section~\ref{sec:red_AAUL} we showed that $\langle \AAUL\rangle$ commutes, in a very complicated way, with boolean combinations of modal formulas.
+In Section~\ref{sec:red_AAUL} we showed that $\langle \AAUL\rangle$ commutes, in a very complicated way, with boolean combinations of basic modal formulas.
 Also, like $[U,o]$, a $\langle \AAUL\rangle$ operator disappears once it encounters a propositional atom.
-So if $\phi$ is a formula of modal logic, then we can transform $\langle \AAUL\rangle \phi$ into an equivalent formula $\phi'$ of modal logic.
+From this we can show that, if $\phi$ is a formula of basic modal logic, then we can transform $\langle \AAUL\rangle \phi$ into an equivalent formula $\phi'$ of basic modal logic.